 The most common symptoms of macular degeneration are a blind spot in your central vision or distortion of the central vision.
 The condition can be detected before it causes any symptoms during a routine eye exam.
 Presently, it appears that Caucasian people are at the highest risk of developing macular degeneration.
 Although there is a genetic component, keeping your eyes protected from the sun and managing your blood pressure can reduce your risk.
 There is no cure for macular degeneration, but some treatments and lifestyle changes can help slow its progression.

 People with type 1, type 2, or gestational diabetes are all at risk for visual complications from the disease.
 Diabetic retinopathy occurs when the blood vessels in the eye weaken, break down, and form scar tissue on the retina.
 This condition occurs primarily when diabetes is poorly managed and is characterized by eye pain, early cataract development, and other symptoms.
 Learn more about diabetic eye care.

 Healthy vision is our passion, and retina therapy plays a key role.
-Learn more about your retinal condition and get to know your treatment options when you request an appointment or call Four Corners Eye Clinic in Durango at (970) 259-2202.
+Learn more about your retinal condition and get to know your treatment options when you request an appointment using our online form or call Four Corners Eye Clinic in Durango at (970) 259-2202.
 We also see patients at our satellite offices in Cortez and Pagosa Springs, CO, as well as Aztec, NM.

 Meet Our Physicians

 Eric Meyer, M.D.

 Board certified in ophthalmology since 2001, Dr. Meyer is an experienced specialist and genuinely enjoys educating and caring for patients.
 A Minnesota native, Dr. Meyer has trained at clinics in Milwaukee and Pittsburgh before finally settling in Durango in 2001.
 In his spare time, he's an avid outdoorsman and understands the role that healthy vision plays in the Four Corners lifestyle.